Resurrection Cathedral, Tirana: Architecture and engineering

 The bell tower, designed and sculpted by Archbishop Anastasios, is composed of four Paschal candles which symbolize the four Evangelists who proclaimed the Resurrection.
 These join around the central shaft of stairs.
 The winding staircase leads to two open floors with 16 bells.
 A four-sided clock sits above the bells.
 The two underground levels below the cathedral church were used to fulfill the church's need for a Cultural and Conference Center.
-The center has an amphitheater with a capacity for 500-850 people which may be used to host lectures, shows, and concerts.
+The center has an amphitheatre with a capacity for 500-850 people which may be used to host lectures, shows, and concerts.
 The auxiliary wings and backstage allow this hall to be used as a theater also.

 On the eastern side of the amphitheater is a small museum, a lecture hall, a surrounding for banquets and an area for exhibitions and children's activities.

 To the right of the grand marble staircase which leads to the church cathedral there is ample space for a bookstore and a store with church items.
 Meanwhile, to the left of the stairs are two rooms where youth groups and faithful can gather after church services.
 To the north, in front of the Conference and Cultural Center there is a small outdoor amphitheater, for use during summer months.

 Opening

-On June 1, 2014, in the presence of a multitude of worshippers, the rite of the Great Consecration and the Divine Liturgy were celebrated by Ecumenical Patriarch Bartholomew of Constantinople, Patriarch Daniel of Romania, Patriarch Theophilos of Jerusalem, Patriarch Irenaeus of Serbia, Archbishop Chrysostom of Cyprus, Archbishop Ieronymos of Athens, Archbishop Anastasios of Albania, Metropolitan Savva of Warsaw, as well as representatives of the Churches of Alexandria, Antioch, Russia, Georgia, Bulgaria, and the head of the Albanian archdiocese of the Orthodox Church in America.
+On 1 June 2014, in the presence of a multitude of worshippers, the rite of the Great Consecration and the Divine Liturgy were celebrated by Ecumenical Patriarch Bartholomew of Constantinople, Patriarch Daniel of Romania, Patriarch Theophilos of Jerusalem, Patriarch Irenaeus of Serbia, Archbishop Chrysostom of Cyprus, Archbishop Ieronymos of Athens, Archbishop Anastasios of Albania, Metropolitan Savva of Warsaw, as well as representatives of the Churches of Alexandria, Antioch, Russia, Georgia, Bulgaria, and the head of the Albanian archdiocese of the Orthodox Church in America.